Udhays07/My-100-days-C-coding-Challenge/README.md

 64. Write a Program to Sort a string in alphabetical order. [(Code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day64.c)
 65. Write a Program to Remove brackets from an algebraic expression . [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day65.c)
 66. Write a Program to Remove characters in a string except alphabets .[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day66.c)
-67. Write a Program to Remove spaces from a string
+67. Write a Program to Remove spaces from a string. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day67.c)
-68. Write a Program to Count the sum of numbers in a string
+68. Write a Program to Count the sum of numbers in a string. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day68.c)
 69. Write a Program to Capitalize the first and last letter of each word of a string
 70. Write a Program to calculate the Frequency of characters in a string
 71. Write a Program to print non-repeating characters in a string